-3.9.2 NERC Requirements for Reporting Vegetation-Related Line Outages
+3.7.2 NERC Requirements for Reporting Vegetation-Related Line Outages

 In ERCOT, transmission owners shall report vegetation-related 345 kV transmission line Outages for each calendar month to their respective TOs.
 TOs shall report these monthly Outage statistics to the Texas Regional Entity (TRE) by the 20th of the following month.
-The TRE shall report results to NERC.
-Details of the NERC requirements, including reporting exceptions, can be found in the vegetation management program template located on the TRE Web Page.
+The TRE shall report results to the North American Electric Reliability Corporation (NERC).
+Details of the NERC requirements, including reporting exceptions, can be found in the vegetation management program template located on the TRE website.

-3.9.3 ERCOT Requirements for Reporting Sabotage Information
+3.7.3 ERCOT Requirements for Reporting Sabotage Information

-- (1) A TSP, QSE, or any ERCOT Entity shall inform ERCOT when experiencing disturbances or unusual occurrences suspected or determined to be caused by sabotage as described in NERC Reliability Standard, Sabotage Reporting.
+- (1) A TSP, QSE, or any ERCOT Entity shall inform ERCOT when experiencing disturbances or unusual occurrences suspected or determined to be caused by sabotage as described in NERC Reliability Standards.
 ERCOT Entities shall have procedures for the recognition of sabotage events on its facilities and multi-site sabotage. - (2) ERCOT shall inform NERC and governmental agencies of the threat of sabotage in accordance with current laws and regulations.
-ERCOT may inform other TSPs or QSEs of the event(s), if, in the opinion of ERCOT, the situation impacts ERCOT reliability.
+ERCOT may inform other TSPs or QSEs of the event(s), if, in the opinion of ERCOT, the situation impacts ERCOT System reliability.

-3.9.4 Responsibility for Equipment Ratings
+3.7.4 Responsibility for Equipment Ratings